 KUTX turns five this year, and we’re celebrating all year long (because we’re that guy) with special features on-air and online, fun events, and concerts – some of which we’re still cooking up, and some of which might become annual traditions.

-- Thur., Feb.
-22: KUTX 5th Birthday Concert Series: Blitzen Trapper at Antone’s
+- Sat., August 25: KUTX 5th Birthday Concert Series: Jason Isbell at Bass Concert Hall

 - ICYMI: My KUTX producer Art Levy selects his favorite My KUTX guest DJ sessions from the last five years.